 The stage is set for anyone to learn English, far more material exists than any other second language.
 Access to scholastic, scientific, academic, and literary giants has never been so abundant.
 It is the lingua franca of many industries, notably in aviation, where all international pilots must speak English with a certain fluency.

 As the world learns of the dominance of English and people learn various levels of it, the global common language seems to be one of varying degrees of English comprehension.
 We will all speak or understand broken English.

 Specifically in English learning, the competition is so fierce that a score on an international test for admission into higher learning in a Western country is a ‘mark’ that puts you into a caste hierarchy of comprehension; it can elevate or destroy a person.
 Some cultures judge you by that mark.
-These battles go on invisibly in classrooms all over the world.
+These battles go on invisibly in classrooms and fast-food restaurants worldwide.

 Non-English speakers want comprehension so bad that they will watch TV or listen to music they don't understand.
 The ability to enjoy communication in English, to catch nuance and double-entendres, to read between the lines, and grow a vocabulary with fluency is the dream and dictates the social status amongst their peers.